Sasha7701/nycda-react-redux-example/README.md

-# NYCDA React / Redux Example
+# React / Redux Example

 This example project shows how React and Redux work together via the `react-redux` module.
 The `pages` components are able to be much more